 Defining the right KPI is not a trivial task in this case.
 We need to observe the subsequent increase in traffic resulting from people who watched your TV ad.
 It would make sense to look for visits that occur immediately after your spot was running.

 To be more precise, there could be a baseline set of six minutes before and after your spot.
 As a result, every visit above the average level of traffic will be attributed to your TV campaign.
 By mapping your media plan according to these traffic spikes, you can then attribute each uplift to a specific spot.

-The stronger your call-to-action (CTA) in your advertisement is, the more people will come to your website.
-E-commerce companies announcing a sale, a new product or something highly relevant to the observing audience tend to see the strongest impact from their campaign.
+The stronger your call-to-action (CTA) in your ad is, the more people will come to your website.
+E-commerce companies announcing a tempting offer on TV tend to see the strongest impact from their campaign.

 What type of intelligence do you get from this kind of analysis?